Homage to Charles Parker

-Homage to Charles Parker is an album by American jazz trombonist/composer George Lewis recorded in 1979 for the Italian Black Saint label.
+Homage to Charles Parker is an album by American jazz trombonist/composer George Lewis.

+It was recorded in 1979 for the Italian Black Saint label.

 Reception

-The AllMusic review by Michael G. Nastos states "Pretty stunning music.
+The AllMusic review by Michael G. Nastos stated: "Pretty stunning music.
 As heavy and stylistically different as this music is, the point is clear and well-taken.

 Lewis and his group make a statement unique in creative jazz and unto itself.

 This is an important recording in many ways, and a magnum opus for the leader".